Latest Updates on Camp Lejeune Water Contamination Lawsuit 2024

 The Janey Ensminger Act (H.R.1627), was passed in 2012 to ensure that all Camp Lejeune water contamination victims are eligible for medical treatment.
 However, they did not provide settlement benefits for pain and suffering, or other damages caused by the toxic water.

-Veterans and family members of veterans who lived on base at Marine Corps Base Camp Lejeune or Marine Corps Air Station New River between August 1951 to December 1987 may be eligible for health care benefits and out-of-pocket expenses for the following diseases or illnesses:
+Veterans and family members of veterans who lived on base at Marine Corps Base Camp Lejeune or Marine Corps Air Station New River between August 1951 to December 1987 were eligible for health care benefits and out-of-pocket expenses for the following diseases or illnesses:

 • Breast cancer